Skip to main content

 1

 • Adjust rack to top position and preheat oven to 475 degrees.
-Wash and dry all produce. • Dice tomato.
+Wash and dry produce. • Dice tomato.
 Trim, peel, and thinly slice half the onion (whole onion for 4 servings); mince a few slices until you have 1 TBSP (2 TBSP for 4).
-Quarter lime.
+Quarter lemon.
 Core, deseed, and dice poblano. • Pat chicken* dry with paper towels.

 Make Pico De Gallo